OmarBaidak/eBN-PartnerPortal-Automation/README.md

 Scenario:

-1.Open the login page: https://devtesting.onekonnect.com/eBNPartnerPortal_test2/Account/Login
+1. Open the login page: https://devtesting.onekonnect.com/eBNPartnerPortal_test2/Account/Login

-2.Login with credentials from JSON:
+2. Login with credentials from JSON:

    -Username: TestingAutomation

    -Password: Interview@123!

-3.Verify the dashboard appears
+3. Verify the dashboard appears

-4.Click Add (+) and choose Electronic Data Interchange
+4. Click Add (+) and choose Electronic Data Interchange

-5.Fill only mandatory fields from JSON
+5. Fill only mandatory fields from JSON

-6.Submit the form
+6. Submit the form

-7.Go to the Orders tab
+7. Go to the Orders tab

-8.Verify the new order appears in the orders list
+8. Verify the new order appears in the orders list

 ## Skills